 Timbre problems may arise when you try to tune your third string (which represents the G note) to the fourth string.
 This is because on both acoustic and electric guitars there is typically a change in string type: either from nylon to steel or from single strings to wound strings.
 This affects the timbre of the note and can make it harder to directly compare pitches.
 Don’t worry, you’ll get the hang of this soon enough!

 Now you should be getting the hang of the process as you tune your third string, which should be a G note.
 On the 5th fret of your fourth string is a G, so you can use this to tune your third string’s open note.
 Once again, listen to it and check if they sound similar.
 If not, turn the tuning peg for higher or lower pitch until they match.

 Place your finger on the 4th fret of the third string, which will produce a B, the same as the open note of your second string.
 Or at least, it will be once you tune up that second string!
 Adjust your B string, until the two notes sound alike.

 Pro Tip: It’s the 4th fret we use this time, not the 5th!

 Finally the last one, your high E string.
 You can tune this in two ways:

 - Since your low E string is already tuned, you can tune your high E by referring to this one.
-However note that they are actually two octave apart, so you may find this gap makes it difficult to compare the two pitches.
+However, note that they are actually two octaves apart, so you may find this gap makes it difficult to compare the two pitches.

-- If you are new to tuning you might want to avoid that and instead continue with the method we have been using: place your finger on the 5th fret of the second (B) string and that should play you an E which exactly matches your open first string.
+- If you are new to tuning you might want to avoid that, and instead continue with the method we have been using: place your finger on the 5th fret of the second (B) string, and you will play an E which exactly matches your open first string.
 Again, rotate counter-clockwise for higher pitch and clockwise for lower pitch.

 Finally, strum a few chords and play a riff or two.
 Does anything sound strange or wrong with the tuning?
 If so, listen carefully and try to identify which string is to blame.
 Then return to your note pair comparisons to make the required fix.